Corentine4/photoPortfolio/README.md

 # photoPortfolio

-Passionate about photography for a long time, I created a one page website to show some wildlife photographs of my partner and me.
+Passionate about photography for a long time, I created a one page website to share some wildlife photographs.
 The images are originally in .NEF in the format 5568 x 3712px but i voluntarily reduce it.

 <div align="center"><img src="images/picture.svg" height="50"></img></div>
 <div align="center"><a href="https://corentine4.github.io/photoPortfolio/">Deploy</a></div>